Previous Success Circles

 Title: July 24-2018 – Being a Solopreneur – What does it take?

-*What Skills? – Being organized, self disciplined, and task focused.
+*What Skills? – Being organized, self-disciplined, and task focused.
 Can finish tasks.
 Money Management.
 Ability to Unplug.
 Ability to prioritize.
 Ability to create processes.
 Ability to ask for help.

 *What Knowledge? – Our own strengths, weaknesses and personality.
 Can see possibilities that others don’t see.

-*What Qualities? – Patient, determined, can handle overwhelm, self confident, takes a positive approach, open to the universe, curious, independent, has clarity on the why, empathetic, non-judgmental, sometimes no other choice
+*What Qualities? – Patient, determined, can handle overwhelm, self-confident, takes a positive approach, open to the universe, curious, independent, has clarity on the why, empathetic, non-judgmental, sometimes no other choice

 Title: July 17 – 2018 – Techniques For Building Community

 Summary: Essential Techniques include a combination of structure and informality, common purpose and safety/comfort.
-Important that there be a leader/moderator who draws out common values and remind the group of them.
+Important that there be a leader/moderator who draws out common values and reminds the group of them.
 A communication system to inform and attract members.
 It must be easy to participate and participants must receive value.
 All members need to ensure that new members feel included and special.